JamesLMilner/esri-leaflet-location-history-visualiser/README.md

 A tool originally written by Theopolisme for visualizing your complete, consolidated, collected Google [Location History](https://google.com/locationhistory).

 Modified to use Esri Leaflet and and Esri Leaflet Geocoder.

-It works directly in your web browser &ndash; no software to download, no packages to install. **Everyone deserves to know what data is being collected about them, without having to fiddle with cryptic pieces of software.**
+It works directly in your web browser &ndash; no software to download, no packages to install.

 *location-history-visualizer* takes raw Google Takeout output and produces a heatmap of all of your location data over time, overlaid on an interactive map.